 When you place a physical disk under VxVM control, a VM disk is assigned to the physical disk.
 A VM disk is under VxVM control and is usually in a disk group.
-Each VM disk corresponds to at least one physical disk.
+Each VM disk corresponds to at least one physical disk or disk partition.
 VxVM allocates storage from a contiguous area of VxVM disk space.